 NOTE (painting by my Husband above is called 'HEAVENS CHOIR" )

-The Lord had inspired my husband to write about the passage and so for the first time, I looked at John 8:1-11 in a deeper light.
-Of course, I had already accepted it as authentic scripture.
+John 8:1-11 as authentic scripture.
 I never would have questioned that it should not be in the Bible so it never occurred to me that many critics of the text thought it did not even belong in the Gospel.
 That was stunning to me.

 I had not really read the foot notes and if I did more thoroughly, it wouldn't have altered my belief in it's authenticity anyway.
 At the very least, I would learn more about the verse.
-So he explained to me that in fact this verse was in dispute and had been for many years but the thing that fascinated me was the fact that the woman in the story could have been a character that was in another part of the Bible.
+This verse was in dispute and had been for many years but the thing that fascinated me was the fact that the woman in the story could have been a character that was in another part of the Bible.